Seven & i Holdings is introducing packaging made using materials that have a low environmental impact and recycled materials.

 Certain Seven Premium cup soups and yoghurt drinks have containers made with Seven Forest thinning materials.
 Japan has a large number of unmaintained man-made forests that have been left unattended.
 With many such forests currently not fulfilling their potential as carbon sinks, use of forest thinning materials can contribute to the creation of healthy forests and prevention of global warming.

-IY is introducing recycled trays.
-In the fiscal year ended February 29, 2016, approximately 600 types of recycled tray were introduced (an increase of 10% year on year by weight).
-The introduction of recycled trays reduced annual CO2 emissions by approximately 2,928 tons.
+IY is introducing recycled trays manufactured by suppliers that have received Eco Mark certification.
+In the fiscal year ended February 28, 2017, approximately 800 types of recycled tray were introduced (an increase of 5% year on year by weight).
+The introduction of recycled trays reduced annual CO2 emissions by approximately 3,082 tons.

 Moreover, in packaging for lifestyle household goods such as Seven Premium Refillable Body Soap, the Group has adopted recycled materials such as PET bottles, some of which are recovered at Group stores.

-In the fiscal year ended February 29, 2016, SEJ is replaceding the original Salad Cup Container sold in the chilled cases of its stores with containers that use environmental PET made from recycled or biomass PET rather than oil-based PET.
+In the fiscal year ended February 29, 2016, SEJ replaced the original Salad Cup Container sold in the chilled cases of its stores with containers that use environmental PET made from recycled or biomass PET rather than oil-based PET.
 The CO2 emission reduction resulting from the change for that fiscal year was 1,790 tons.
-IY also uses bioplastics that make partial use of plant-based oil materials for the containers in its cut fruit and boxed lunches.
+IY will also use bioplastics that make partial use of plant-based oil materials for the containers in its cut fruit and boxed lunches.